ncsu-landscape-dynamics/HPC_conda_PoPS/README.md

 **IF THE ENVIRONMENT** is already created and you want to modify it, say due to change in version dependencies, you have to delete the existing environment.
 Do that with

-`conda delete -p /path/to/directory/with/dependencies --all`
+`conda env remove -p /path/to/directory/with/dependencies`

 Once that is done or if the environment is brand new: